sky2626/offgrid-dex/README.md

 We began by researching common ailments and diagnostic workflows relevant to community health in African contexts.
 This informed the structure of our **compressed medical knowledge base** and the design of the **symptom checker logic**.
 We focused on creating a decision-tree-like system that guides the CHW through questions based on patient input, leading to potential diagnoses and recommended initial treatments.

-For the application itself, we chose **Flutter** for its ability to build performant cross-platform apps from a single codebase, making it suitable for a range of Android and iOS devices.
+For the application itself, we chose **React Native with Expo** for its rapid development capabilities and ability to build performant cross-platform mobile apps.
+This choice allowed us to quickly iterate and deploy on a range of Android and iOS devices.
 The offline requirement meant that all data – from disease profiles and treatment protocols to patient input and diagnostic results – had to be stored **locally on the device**.
 We used a robust **SQLite database** for this purpose, optimizing its structure for efficient retrieval on lower-spec phones.

 Crucially, the diagnostic algorithms are **entirely on-device**.
-We deliberately avoided cloud-based AI models, instead opting for lightweight, rule-based logic initially, with plans to integrate highly optimized, **quantized AI models (using TensorFlow Lite)** for more complex pattern recognition as the project matures.
+We deliberately avoided cloud-based AI models, instead opting for lightweight, rule-based logic initially, with plans to integrate highly optimized **quantized AI models (using TensorFlow.js for React Native)** for more complex pattern recognition as the project matures.
 The user interface was designed with simplicity and **energy efficiency** in mind, minimizing animations and background processes to extend battery life.

 ---

 ## Challenges Faced

-Developing OffGrid Dx presented several significant hurdles, each a learning opportunity:
+Developing OffGrid Dx presented several significant hurdles, each a valuable learning opportunity:

 * **Data Compression and Management:** The biggest challenge was compressing a substantial amount of medical knowledge into a format that was both comprehensive enough for diagnostic utility and small enough to reside entirely on a mobile device, without compromising performance.
 Balancing detail with device capacity required meticulous data structuring and optimization.